 Not for the first time, I’m sat down with Nigel and Sally Rowe – only this time it’s over Zoom.
 The few times we’ve met, we’ve shared laughs, jokes and stories of our respective homes and churches.
 Now, Sally’s face beams at me from behind the computer screen before the couple launch into a story about how they first met.
 Despite the trials of the past four years, the difficulties and rejections they’ve faced, the sacrifices they’ve made, they are one of the most joyful couples I’ve ever had the pleasure of meeting.

 Their case first appeared in the media over four years ago, after a child in their six-year-old son’s class started cross dressing at school and supposedly identifying as girl – at least on some days.
-Previously, their elder son had also had a similar experience in his own class, where a boy cam in watching to identify as a girl – also aged six.
+Previously, their elder son had also had a similar experience in his own class, where a boy came in wanting to identify as a girl – also aged six.
 Both boys had come home from school confused by each of their respective situations, asking questions about changing gender and the like.

 As concerned parents, Nigel and Sally met with the headteacher and class teacher, following up with a letter asking a few questions about the situation.
 They were met with hostility, the school writing back to the parents that an “inability to believe a transgender person is actually a ‘real’ female or male” and the refusal to “acknowledge a transgendered person’s true gender” was “transphobic behaviour” and considered a form of bullying.

 Sadly, this policy is one that has been adopted by the Department for Education as ‘best practice’.